 1. Course Outcomes (COs): At the end of the course, students will be able to CO1 Understand the concept of resource constrained devices, their characteristics, their applications and the constraints under which they operate, the applications of the advanced key management techniques viz.
 Attribute Based Encryption, Identity Based Encryption, Function Encryption and their applications.
-CO2 Apply the knowledge of the security vulnerabilities with respect to various Denial of Service attacks at the Network Layer in CPSs as well as that in the Routing protocols for the MANETs, designing typical link layer security architecture for CPSs and the design of the light weight ciphers for the WSNs.
+CO2 Apply the knowledge of the security vulnerabilities with respect to various Denial of Servic attacks at the Network Layer in CPSs as well as that in the Routing protocols for the MANETS designing typical link layer security architecture for CPSs and the design of the light weigh ciphers for the WSNs.
 CO3 Analyze the security of the end-to-end classical symmetric and asymmetric homomorphic encryption algorithms - partially additive and multiplicative algorithms viz.
 Castellucia, Doming- Ferrer, Stepheen Peter, RSA, El Gammal, Paillier, Okamoto-Uchiyama algorithms.
 CO4 Evaluate the advanced key management techniques viz.
-Attribute Based Encryption, Identity Based Encryption, Function Encryption and their applications.
+Attribute Based Encryption, Identi- Based Encryption, Function Encryption and their applications.
 CO5 Design the security mechanisms suitable for resource constrained devices viz. those for data and entity authentication, confidentiality, protection against replays, key deployment algorithm for the hop-by-hop as well as end-to-end Secure Data Aggregation protocols.

-2. Syllabus INTRODUCTION (02 Hours) Review of the Network Security Concerns.
-Fundamental Network Security Thron Network Security Threats.
+2. Syllabus INTRODUCTION Review of the Network Security Concerns.
+Fundamental Network Security Three Network Security Threats.
 Network Security Vulnerabilities, their types: Vulnerabilities, Configuration Vulnerabilities, Security policy Vulnerabilities.
 Type Security Attacks.
-Technological UBIQUITOUS & PERVASIVE COMPUTING PARADIGM FOR EMBEDDED SECURITY (06 Hours) Introduction to ubiquitous and pervasive computing paradigm.
-Motivation of Physical Systems (CPS), the actors of a typical CPS viz. the wireless sensor node devices, the Wireless Sensor Networks (WSNs).
-Typical configurations, Typical Atthe WSNs/RFIDs.
+UBIQUITOUS & PERVASIVE COMPUTING PARADIGM FOR EMBEDDED SECURITY (06 Hou Introduction to ubiquitous and pervasive computing paradigm.
+Motivation for the Cyber Physical Systems (CPS), the actors of a typical CPS viz. the wireless sensor nodes & the RF devices, the Wireless Sensor Networks (WSNs).
+Typical configurations, Typical Applications the WSNs/RFIDs.
 Case studies of real-world applications.
-Deployment models, C Security Issues in the Cyber Physical Systems, Typical Attacks including the Der Attacks and the Countermeasures. es & the RFID applications of haracteristics,
+Deployment models, Characteristic Security Issues in the Cyber Physical Systems, Typical Attacks including the Denial of Servi Attacks and the Countermeasures.